solovieff/kibernikto-planner/README.md

 # kibernikto-planner

-Demonstrates how easy it is to OpenAi tools with Kibernikto as a core.
+Demonstrates how easy it is to use OpenAi tools with Kibernikto as a core.
 Basic telegram AI planner.
 Can use voice messages.
 Can be updated to retrieve plans etc, just a demo functionality for now.
 Reminds of planned messages.